-Compensation elements due or attributed for the financial year ended 31 December 2013 Amounts or accounting valuation Description Fixed gross annual sum EUR 1,200,000 Refer to: Section 15 - Remuneration and benefits 15.1 - Amount of remuneration paid and benefits in-kind 15.1.2 - Remuneration of the members of the Comex and of the Executive Corporate Officer in 2013 15.1.2.1 - Remuneration to the Chairman and Chief Executive Officer Appendix B - Report of the Chairman of the Board of Directors I. Terms and conditions for preparing and organizing the work of the Board of Directors (F) - Principles and rules stated for the determination of compensation and in-kind benefits for corporate officers Variable annual compensation EUR 1,314,500 (Amount paid or to pay) Refer to: Section 15 - Remuneration and benefits 15.1 - Amount of remuneration paid and benefits in-kind 15.1.2 - Remuneration of the members of the Comex and of the Executive Corporate Officer in 2013 15.1.2.1 - Remuneration to the Chairman and Chief Executive Officer Appendix B - Report of the Chairman of the Board of Directors I. Terms and conditions for preparing and organizing the work of the Board of Directors (F) - Principles and rules stated for the determination of compensation and in-kind benefits for corporate officers Variable deferred compensation NA The Group remuneration policy does not provide for variable deferred compensation.
+Compensation elements due or attributed for the financial year ended 31 December 2014 Amounts or accounting valuation Description the ECB can reach a maximum of 25% of the target variable annual compensation of the Chairman and Chief Executive Officer.
+The total cash variable annual compensation of the Chairman and Chief Executive Officer may not exceed 165% of his target variable annual compensation of EUR 1,000,000.
+Therefore, the total cash variable annual compensation of the Chairman and Chief Executive Officer may under no circumstances exceed 137.5% of his fixed annual remuneration.
+The variable compensation for any given year is paid in year n+1, as soon as the financial statements of the Company for such given year are approved by the Board of Directors.
+For 2014, the variable compensation of the Chairman and Chief Executive Officer has been determined according to the following objectives: For 50% based on financial objectives: level of Return on Equity (RoE) achieved by SCOR, with a target at 1000 bps above the risk- free rate; For 50 % based on personal objectives: implementation of Solvency II, pursue the reinforcement of the ERM and finalization of the internal model; continuation of an active policy of increasing the value of the Group in the opinion of the investors and analysts; deepening of the employees management policy; consolidation of the Group's commercial positions; general management.
+These objectives are equally weighted.
+The variable annual compensation related to 2014 fiscal year has been determined by the Board of Directors for the President and Chief Executive officer on an overall percentage of achievement for the financial objectives of 97.2% and an overall percentage of achievement for the personal objectives of 150%.
+This variable annual compensation is paid in one time in March 2015.
+For confidentiality reasons, this document does not mention the achievement rate of each of the personal objectives.
+This information is also referred to in: Section 15 - Remuneration and benefits 15.1 - Amount of remuneration paid and benefits in-kind 15.1.2 - Remuneration of the members of the COMEX and of the Executive Corporate Officer in 2013 15.1.2.1 - Remuneration to the Chairman and Chief Executive Officer Appendix B - Report of the Chairman of the Board of Directors I. Terms and conditions for preparing and organizing the work of the Board of Directors (F) - Principles and rules stated for the determination of compensation and in-kind benefits for corporate officers an kind ponente for corporate officers Variable deferred compensation NA The Group remuneration policy does not provide for variable deferred compensation.
 Multi-year variable compensation NA The Group remuneration policy does not provide for multi-year variable compensation.
-Exceptional compensation EUR 0 No exceptional compensation during the year.